turbot/tailpipe-docs/docs/learn.md

 slug: /
 ---

-# Learn Tailpipe
+## Learn Tailpipe

 Tailpipe is a high-performance data collection and querying tool that makes it easy to collect, store, and analyze log data.
-With Tailpipe, you can-
+With Tailpipe, you can:

+> [!NOTE]
+> this list is provisional, needs discussion, it's the first thing people see
+> second two items may be too advanced for this context?
+> if so, what are more basic things to call out here?

 - Collect logs from various sources and store them efficiently in parquet files
-- Query your data using familiar SQL syntax through DuckDB
+- Query your data using familiar SQL syntax using DuckDB
-- Share collected data with your team using remote object storage
 - Create filtered views of your data using schemas
 - Join log data with other data sources for enriched analysis

 ## Install the NGINX Plugin

+>[!NOTE]
+> Will switch to cloudtrail if setup can be sufficiently simplified
+> This is a placeholder to demo expected structure

 This tutorial uses the NGINX plugin to demonstrate collecting and analyzing web server access logs.
 First, [download and install Tailpipe](/downloads), and then install the plugin: